KammaraSupraja/Aura-Arts/README.md

 *   **Modular CSS Architecture:** Styles are cleanly split into dedicated files based on their responsibilities (variables, layouts, and components) to ensure the code remains scalable and easy to maintain.
 *   **Atmospheric Visual Theme:** Features a premium look using custom color tokens, rounded card frames, and text-dimming overlays over the background hero image to maintain high contrast.
 *   **Fully Responsive Layout:** Designed from the ground up to adapt perfectly across desktop displays, tablets, and mobile device views.
+*   **Client-Side Validation Engine:** Live, event-driven contact form validation using vanilla JavaScript to check inputs in real time, prevent empty or invalid submissions, and manage clean UI success/error states.
+*   **Persistent LocalStorage State:** Automatically preserves form drafts mid-typing to protect user progress from accidental page refreshes.
+Upon a valid submission, entries are permanently pushed into a locally stored data array stack.
+*   **Dedicated Submissions Dashboard:** A dedicated multi-page dashboard view that extracts, parses, and safely handles HTML-escaped text submissions directly from browser memory to display back to the user.
 *   **Optimized Images:** Implements smart CSS image fitting rules (`object-fit: cover`) and native performance enhancements to keep page loading snappy.